You are hereHome ›

 - Enhance existing and establish new connections community organizations and residents and create new digital literacy training and outreach initiatives to meet the technology needs and interests of Minneapolis residents; use the City’s Community Technology Survey data to initiate change. (link to http://www.minneapolismn.gov/it/inclusion/WCMS1P-118865 )

 - Develop relationships with Minneapolis Neighborhood Associations and Business Associations to raise awareness of community technology resources, workforce training programs and to promote the Northstar Digital Literacy Assessments.

 Downtown office location within the Flour Exchange Building.
-The CTEP Member will have their own personal work space within the City's IT Department with a desktop or laptop computer, connection to city network and email, city Intranet for employees.
+The CTEP Member will have their own personal work space with a desktop or laptop computer, connection to city network and email, city Intranet for employees.
 Our office has access to the Minneapolis Skyway system.

 How to Apply